 The other night, I was in a cab on the way to meet some friends at the corner of 10th and Piedmont in Atlanta.
-10th and Piedmont is also known colloquially as “the corner of gay and gay,” because it’s the historical center of Atlanta’s LGBTQ community: there are gay bars lining the streets, pride flags hanging high above the buildings, and lines for brunch that you wouldn’t believe.
+The intersection is also known colloquially as “the corner of gay and gay” because it’s the historical center of Atlanta’s LGBTQ community: There are gay bars lining the streets, pride flags hanging high above the buildings, and lines for brunch that you wouldn’t believe.

 That’s why it was so awkward when my cab driver told me, unprompted, that he hoped I’d find “a hot young girl” to take home as we made our way through the neighborhood.
 I didn’t respond with much more than a mumbled “oh, okay.”